palladin/palladin/README.md

 I'm a software engineer in Greece, mostly exploring functional programming, type systems, developer tools, and small libraries that make programming feel more precise and expressive.
-Recently, my focus has been on Lean, dependent typing, and metaprogramming, building on extensive past experience with F#, C#, and Idris.
+My focus has been on Lean, dependent typing, and metaprogramming, building on extensive past experience with F#, C#, and Idris.

 ## Focus

-- Recently: Lean 4 experiments and typed DSLs
+- Lean 4 libs and typed DSLs
 - Previously: extensive work with F#, C#, and Idris
 - Higher-kinded programming abstractions
 - Algebraic effects and logic programming